simphotonics/benchmark_runner/README.md

 The console output is shown above.
 The following colours and coding are used:
-* The first column shows the micro-benchmark runtime.
+* The first column shows the micro-benchmark runtime, followed by the group name and the benchmark name.
-* The labels of asynchronous benchmarks and groups are marked with an hour-glass symbol.
+* The labels of asynchronous groups and benchmarks are marked with an hour-glass symbol.
 * The *mean* and the histogram block containing the *mean* are printed using <span style="color:#11A874">*green*</span> foreground.
 * The *median* and the block containg the *median* are printed using <span style="color:#2370C4">*blue*</span> foreground.
-* If the same block contains mean and median it is printed using <span style="color:#28B5D7">*cyan*</span> foreground.
+* If the same block contains mean and median then it is printed using <span style="color:#28B5D7">*cyan*</span> foreground.
 * Errors are printed using <span style="color:#CB605E"> *red* </span> foreground.

 ### 2. Running Several Benchmark Files
-To run *several* benchmark files (ending with `_benchmark.dart`) invoke the benchmark_runner and specify a directory.
+To run *several* benchmark files (with the format`*_benchmark.dart`) invoke the benchmark_runner and specify a directory.
-If no directory or file name is specified, then it defaults to `benchmark`:
+If no directory is specified, it defaults to `benchmark`:

 ```Console
 $ dart run benchmark_runner